-Monsanto is facing over 50 lawsuits for failing to warn about the risk of cancer from Roundup (glyphosate).
-In March 2015, the cancer-research agency of the World Health Organization declared it a “probable human carcinogen” based on studies linking it to non-Hodgkin lymphoma in farm-workers.
+Monsanto is facing over 700 lawsuits for failing to warn about the risk of cancer from Roundup (glyphosate), a weed-killer that was reclassified as a “probable human carcinogen” after studies linked it to non-Hodgkin’s lymphoma.

 Need a Texas Roundup Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with non-Hodgkin lymphoma, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.